siddhesh86/htoaa/README.md

 condor_q
 ```

-Once all the submitted jobs are done (as when 'condor_q' command show no running/submitted job), it would be easier to check the jobs' sucess status by counting the number of MiniAOD or NanoAOD files produce.
+Once all the submitted jobs are done (as when 'condor_q' command show no running/submitted job), it would be easier to check the jobs' sucess status by counting the number of MiniAOD or NanoAOD files produced.

 MiniAOD and NanoAOD files of the MC samples generated in these HT Condor jobs are copied to lxplus.
 Output paths on lxplus are set [here](https://github.com/siddhesh86/htoaa/blob/1849ecf62d5352f3ecebbe932acd3ba5c909f5df/condor_exec_MCGeneration_HToAATo4B_M-x.sh#L176-L178).
-Depending up on sample name and data taking era, miniAOD files output path on lxplus would be like
+Depending up on sample name and data taking era, output path of miniAOD files on lxplus would be like
 ```
 /eos/cms/store/group/phys_susy/HToaaTo4b/MiniAOD/2018/MC/SUSY_GluGluH_01J_HToAATo4B_Pt150_M-10.0_TuneCP5_13TeV_madgraph_pythia8/RunIISummer20UL18/*/MiniAOD*_nEvents500.root
 ```